MTES-MCT/data-preparation-plugin/README.md

 #### Definition

-This plugin defines a hook called `PostgresDataset` to interact with a postgreSQL table that allows to
+This plugin defines a hook called `PostgresDataset` to interact with a PostgreSQL table in different ways:

 * read the schema of a dataset
 * read a dataset as Pandas dataframe